1984 Iranian legislative election

 Parliamentary elections were held in Iran on 15 April 1984, with a second round on 17 May.
 The majority of seats were won by independents, whilst the Islamic Republican Party was the only party to win seats.
 Voter turnout was 65.1% in the first round.

 The Freedom Movement of Iran declared that it would boycott the elections after its headquarters was attacked and the authorities refused to permit the party to hold two seminars.

 Background

 The election was held under conditions of severe sanctions on politic and economical sector as well as war with Iraq's Baathist government (Iran-Iraq War).
-This election was also first time since 1979 revolution which only one political party were allowed to participated (as other political parties were banned & even dissolved before this election).
+This election was also first time since the 1979 revolution where only left or right religious parties was allowed to participate (as other political parties were banned and even dissolved before this election).

 Conduct

 The election was held under conditions of war with Iraq's Baathist government (Iran-Iraq War), caused many cities in border with Iraq were severely destroyed (or could not hold direct election).
 Therefore. this election was conducted with two ways :